 By Rachel Hawkins (Accredited Practicing Dietitian & Nutritionist)

 Stay healthy with these immune supporting plant-based foods.

 Good nutrition is essential for building and maintaining a strong immune system.
 The immune system helps to keep you healthy by working to identify potential threats to your health (e.g. bacteria, viruses and parasites) and fighting them off to defend the body against infection.

 A healthy immune system relies on a balanced mix of vitamins and minerals, all of which can be found in everyday foods.
-Our in-house dietitian, Rachel Hawkins, discusses some of the plant-based foods that will help to support your immune system and keep you healthy this winter season.
+Our in-house dietitian, Rachel Hawkins, discusses some of the plant-based foods that will help to support and boost your immune system and keep you healthy all year round.

 Legumes include chickpeas, beans, peas, lentils and lupins7.
 All legumes contain substantial amounts of zinc, a mineral that is known to play a key role in the immune system by acting as an antioxidant and promoting wound healing8-9.
 Legumes also contain phytates, which are anti-nutrients that inhibit the absorption of zinc and other minerals9.
 This means that zinc from legumes is not as easily absorbed by the body as the zinc found in animal products.
 Soaking legumes in water before cooking is a simple way that you can help to reduce the phytate content of legumes, thus ensuring you get the most from their nutritional offering.
 Half a cup of cooked legumes (75g) provides 1.5mg of zinc which is 11% of the RDI for men and 19% of the RDI for women10.